 Strict liability may apply in cases where people or companies engage in abnormally dangerous activities or ultra-hazardous activities.
 If the hazardous activity causes you harm, injury or damages, the person, persons or company that are engaged in the hazardous activity are liable no matter how careful they were, or what measures they took to prevent any harm.

 Animals: Strict liability may apply to common household animals such as dogs as well as wild animals and circus animals such as tigers and elephants.
 If a dog owner knows of their dogs dangerous past behavior or the dog has previously bitten someone, the dog owner may be strictly liable for the dogs actions.
 On the other hand, if a circus elephant escapes from a circus that has taken every precaution to prevent the escape, the circus may be strictly liable because of the wild nature of the elephant.

-Airplanes: Commercial flights and common airplanes used by consumers to travel are no longer considered hazardous or ultrahazardous activity.
-Since flying is so common, the courts decided it can no longer be considered as a strict liabililty issue.
-Outside of the common airplane, test planes, experiental planes and other noncommercial planes may be considered as ultrahazardous activity.
+Airplanes: Commercial flights and common airplanes used by consumers to travel are no longer considered hazardous or ultra-hazardous activity.
+Since flying is so common, the courts decided it can no longer be considered as a strict liability issue.
+Outside of the common airplane, test planes, experimental planes and other noncommercial planes may be considered as ultra-hazardous activity.

-Blasting: Blasting is a common law school scenario used to explain the effects of ultrahazardous activity.
-Today, blasting within a city or near other buildings that would foreseeably be harmed may be consiered ultrahazardous activity.
+Blasting: Blasting is a common law school scenario used to explain the effects of ultra-hazardous activity.
+Today, blasting within a city or near other buildings that would foreseeably be harmed may be considered ultra-hazardous activity.
 If the blasting is outside of the city, then strict liability may not apply.

 Product Liability: Typically, for strict liability to apply in a products liability case, the plaintiff must show: